Himani's mobile CV

 Fundings and Scholarships

-- 2017: ESEB Outreach Initiative Funds for organising a correspondence series in evolutionary biology for high school students (jointly with B. Trubenová).
+• 2017: ESEB Outreach Initiative Funds for organising a correspondence course and competition Selected Topics in Evolutionary Biology for high school students (jointly with B. Trubenová).

 Research Interests